pavoni/resque-rate_limited_queue/README.md

 Resque::Plugins::RateLimitedQueue::UnPause.queue = :my_queue
 ```

+Please see the section below on how to unpause on heroku

 #### Workers
 Queues are paused by renaming them so a resque called 'twitter\_api' will be renamed 'twitter\_api\_paused' when it hits a rate limit.
 Of course this will only work if your resque workers are not also taking jobe from the 'twitter\_api\_paused' queue.
 So your worker commands need to look like

+Either
 ```ruby
 bin/resque work --queues=high,low,twitter_api
 ```